What Determines Your Eyebrow Shape?

 #2 The High Point

 The High Point of the eyebrow, also known as the Arch, is where the highest part of your brow is.
 Sometimes however, due to eyebrow mishaps, our natural arch has been removed or messed with and therefore it can be difficult to place where the High Point is.
-A good way to recognize the High Point is by looking straight ahead and finding the middle point between the outer rim of the iris and the outer corner of your eye.
-Hold a ruler vertically and see if the point you have found matches the highest point of your brow.
-It should be the same, if not very close – if it isn’t, you know what you and your Brow Artist need to work on!
+A good way to recognize the High Point is by looking straight ahead and holding a ruler at the outside of your nostril, diagonally to where it crosses the outer edge of your Iris (see image below).
+The place where the ruler intersects the top of the eyebrow, is where your High Point should be – if it isn’t, you know what you and your Brow Artist need to work on!
+P.S.
+This does not mean your brow has to have a sharp arch or angle – this point tells you the maximum natural height your brow can achieve.

 #3 The End Point